 Empowering the Inclusion of Children of All Abilities

 The progress and outcomes Pathways has experienced in such a short time are unprecedented.
-The organization has become an icon in their community and has provided extensive training to many other parents, schools, and communities to build inclusive programs that prepare children of all abilities to work together to find success in their lives.
+The organization has become an icon in their community and has provided extensive training to many other parents, schools, and communities to build inclusive programs that prepare children of all abilities to work together to find success and redefine the world around them.

 Melinda Jennis Interviewed on the Dawn Show